 3. Zoning Board of Appeals Public Hearing and Meeting

-Upon acceptance by the Planning Department of the completed application, the "Variance Request" will be placed on the next available Zoning Board of Appeals agenda.
-The Zoning Board of Appeals holds a public hearing on the scheduled date, typically the second Tuesday of the month.
-The Zoning Board of Appeals considers the request based on the 6 findings (see list under "What is a Variance?") and makes a decision to approve or deny the request.
+Upon acceptance by the Development Services Department of the completed application, the variance request will be placed on the next available Zoning Board of Appeals agenda.
+The Zoning Board of Appeals holds a public hearing on a scheduled date, typically the second Tuesday of the month.
+The Zoning Board of Appeals considers the request based on the findings of fact and the variance criteria, and makes a decision to approve or deny the request.
 In some situations, the Board may approve the request if a lesser variance is acceptable to the Board and agreeable to the applicant.
-Unlike the Plan Commission’s conditional (to the Common Council), the Zoning Board of Appeals’ decisions are final.
+Unlike the City Plan Commission, the Zoning Board of Appeals’ decisions are final.

-The Zoning Board of Appeals "may not permit as a variance any use that is not permitted...for the property in the zone where the affected person’s land is located" (Sec.18-34(3)(c)).
+The Zoning Board of Appeals "may not permit as a variance any use that is not permitted...for the property in the zone where the affected person’s land is located" per Section 18-156(5).
 Meaning, a variance from the Zoning Ordinance may be requested for virtually any matter except unpermitted land uses (e.g., variance to construct an auto body shop in a residential zoning district).

 The appeals process works in a similar manner as the variance process.
-An appeal is filed by an applicant "where it is alleged there is an error in any order, requirement, decision, or determination made by [staff] in the enforcement of [the variance section of the Zoning Ordinance] or of any ordinance" (Sec.
-18-34(3)(a)).
+An appeal is filed by an applicant "where it is alleged there is an error in any order, requirement, decision, or determination made by [staff] in the enforcement of [the Zoning Ordinance] or of any ordinance" (Sec.
+18-170(2)).

 How to Apply for a Variance

-Application for a variance is made on a form available from the Planning and Economic Development Department and submitted as noted in Step 2.
+Application for a variance is made on a form available from the Development Services Department and submitted as noted in Step 2.
 The application must include:

 - Detailed explanation of the requested variance, including the specific section or sections of the Zoning Ordinance being varied.

-- Scale map and site plan, showing pertinent property boundaries and including a graphic scale.
+- Scaled map and site plan, showing pertinent property boundaries and including a graphic scale.

 Specifics of these and other submittal requirements are included on the application form.

-At the time of this brochure’s publication, the City’s fee to submit a Variance Request Application or to file an appeal is $250.
+The City’s fee to submit a Variance Request Application or to file an appeal is listed in the Fee Schedule.

-For more information regarding variance requests, please contact Josh Miller, Planner/Zoning Administrator at (715) 486-2075.
+For more information regarding variance requests, please contact the Associate Planner (Zoning Administrator) at 715-486-2077.